mothugget/Ebaits/README.md

 The database connecting port as well as the name of your database must be entered in the .env file.
 See the .env.sample file for tne correct variable names.

 ## Getting Started with the Ebait client

+Go to the client directory.
+Run

+`npm i`

+ then

+ `npm i @auth0/auth0-react`

+Then add your values to a /client/.env file (checkout .env.sample) and run

+`npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).